max-mapper/sqlite-search/readme.md

 - `limit` - `LIMIT ?`
 - `offset` - `OFFSET ?`
 - `statement` - optionally you can specify a full SQL statement to run as the query. if specified all other options will be ignored
+- `formatType` - if set to 'object' will format the search response as JSON for streaming.
+See https://github.com/maxogden/npm-readme-search for an example.